 1. Holistic view on Partner and Direct Sales Business

 How do you achieve that?
-A simplified and fast quotation process using Configure-Price-Quote software, deeply integrated within an overall CRM process is helping both, direct sales and partners to improve efficiency and grow top line revenue.
+A simplified and fast quotation process using Configure-Price-Quote software, deeply integrated within an overall CRM process is helping your direct sales and partners to improve efficiency and grow top-line revenue.

 2. True End-to-End Mass Customisation

 The Industry 4.0 term ‘Lot size of one’ is everything but new in B2B manufacturing.
 Especially for Manufacturing-as-a-Service businesses.
 However, streamlining and simplifying Configure-to-Order (CTO) and Engineering-to-Order (ETO) business processes remains a hot topic today.
 Business and IT are constantly challenged to improve efficiencies, zero out errors, and especially, create new sales and customer engagement channels.